-Outside areas and boundaries

-Repair category 2

-Notes Sections of the boundary walls were noted to be weathered and damaged in sections.
-Retaining walls have a higher than average maintenance cost and will require regular and ongoing maintenance.
-Trees were noted to be in close proximity to the subjects and will require regular and ongoing maintenance.
+Outside areas and boundaries Repair category 2 Notes Viewing of the rear boundary walls from the flat highlighted the stonework is weathered and damaged in sections.
+Missing pointing was noted.
+Remedial works are required.
 Boundary walls and fences should be regularly checked and maintained as necessary.